 The Edakkal caves are a set of three Neolithic caves that are considered to be one of the earliest settlements of man.
 They are situated near the Ambalavayal town and a short trek on the Ambukthi mountain range takes you to this fascinating cave site of Edakkal.
-The cave walls are deeply etched with ancient scripts and symbols, figures and forms that have drawn worldwide attention of archeologists and historians.
-These depictions said to be over 5000 years old are evidence of the civilization that existed in the pre historic age.
+The cave walls are deeply etched with ancient scripts and symbols, figures, and forms that have drawn the worldwide attention of archeologists and historians.
+These depictions said to be over 5000 years old are evidence of the civilization that existed in the pre-historic age.

 An added attraction is the telescope installed by the DTPC near the cave site that offers a brilliant view of the surrounding.

 Distance: Kalpetta: 28 kms; Sulthan Bathery: 12 kms.

 One of the best-maintained museums of the state’s Malabar region, the Wayanad Heritage Museum is situated in the town of Ambalavayal.
 The museum houses a myriad of interesting artifacts, that throw light upon the rich heritage, history, and culture of Wayanad.
 On display here are tribal objects such as hunting and fishing weapons, jewelry, farming equipment, headgear, and the like.
 The museum also boasts of a fine collection of 14th– 16th-century sculptures, ancient terracotta pottery, primitive tools, and local art and craft.
 The flamboyant life of brave kings and valiant warriors can be envisioned through a series of picture rock carvings called Hero Stones.
 Right next to the Museum is a theatre where you can view an audio-visual presentation on Wayanad.